 Bastion of Borthakar

-The orcish Empire of Borthakar savagely defends their section of the Pit.
+The unlikely alliance of the orcish Empire of Borthakar and the Alian Tribes savagely defend their section of the Pit.

 Before the Disintegration, Kirinal was a land of rolling hills and lush forests.
 The Kirinal River flowed through it all.
 Now, only the River remains, flowing into the pit on it's northeastern edge, but also flowing up, unnaturally, from the southwestern edge.